-For 39 years it has been our mission to find and provide to you the world’s best epicurean treats for cooking, eating and entertaining.
+For over 40 years it has been our mission to find and provide to you the world’s best epicurean treats for cooking, eating and entertaining.
 Our team of International food experts are committed to a quest for excellence.
 We work persistently to curate a food-forward assortment of the best and newest food products from around the globe.

 The DEAN & DELUCA goal is, and has been since the beginning, to discover, introduce and support products that meet our - and your - uncompromising standards.

 We hope that you enjoy and are inspired by the finds within the pages of our website, and within our walls when visiting one of our retail locations.

 “At DEAN & DELUCA we want to share with you our passion for food of incomparable quality and taste.”

 In the News